Gregory Baltoro 75

 Gregory’s flagship men’s Baltoro and women’s Deva packs are long-time favorites for those carrying serious weight.
-Updated last year, we took the Baltoro 75 on the demanding Huemul Circuit in Patagonia and were pleased with its stable feel and premium construction.
+We took the 75-liter version on the demanding Huemul Circuit in Patagonia and were pleased with its stable feel and premium construction.
 At nearly 5 pounds, it’s overbuilt for those who want to travel fast and light, but if you value the extra cushioning and support, it’s one of the best packs on the market.
 Below we break down the Baltoro’s carrying comfort, weight, organization, durability, fit, and more.
 To see how the Baltoro 75 stacks up, see our article on the best backpacking packs.

 Heavy-hauling comfort has always been a defining characteristic of the Gregory Baltoro, and the current model continues the tradition.
 With my 75-liter pack loaded down with all of my normal backpacking gear plus extras like a harness, carabiners, and plenty of layers for the fickle Patagonian “summer,” I immediately was impressed with how well the pack supported and distributed the load.
 The full-length metal frame and compression straps provide a sturdy structure, and the padding along the hipbelt and shoulder harness is noticeably high-quality, balancing softness with enough support for long days on the trail.
 Further, the sculpted backpanel includes a removable lumbar pad for added customization (I left it in and appreciated the snug fit it provided).